isc-projects/stork/doc/troubleshooting.rst

               If the server is running as the systemd daemon, it uses the expected values.
 :Solution 1.: Load the environment variables from the ``/etc/stork/server.env`` file before running Stork server.
               For example, run ``. /etc/stork/server.env``.
-:Solution 2.: Run the Stork server with the ``--env-file`` switch.
+:Solution 2.: Run the Stork server with the ``--use-env-file`` switch.
 :Explanation: The ``/etc/stork/server.env`` file contains the environment variables, but ``stork-server`` does not automatically
-              load them, unless you use ``--env-file`` flag; the file must be loaded manually.
+              load them, unless you use ``--use-env-file`` flag; the file must be loaded manually.
 The default systemd service unit is configured to load this file before starting the agent.